ktonon/rescript-boilerplate/README.md

 ## Unit testing

-The project uses the [rescript-test](https://github.com/bloodyowl/rescript-test) package, which at this time has no other npm dependencies.
+The project uses the [rescript-test](https://github.com/bloodyowl/rescript-test) package.

 Run the tests with: